BDC Hamburger Icon

 How to create a marketing plan for startups

 When you’re starting a business, expenses can feel overwhelming.
 However, an excellent startup marketing plan doesn’t have to break the bank.
-Here are 13 marketing tips that can help you establish a solid framework.
+Here are 14 marketing tips that can help you establish a solid framework.

 1. Define your end goal.

+Just as you wouldn’t embark on a road trip without knowing your destination, you must define your marketing and business goals before you can achieve them.
 To reach your target audience and successfully convert leads, you need a well-defined approach with specific objectives.
 When creating your startup marketing plan, you must determine your short- and long-term goals and consider how you’ll achieve them.

-When you have end goals, you can use key metrics to gauge your marketing strategy’s success or failure.
+When you have clear end goals, you can use key metrics to gauge your marketing strategy’s success or failure.

 2. Determine your target market.